 We’ll be presenting Vic High with an honorarium for their work, and if our members are happy with the new trail markers, we’ll work with teacher Kevin Blecic and his students again next year.
 Also thanks to Tran Sign for providing the aluminum sheeting with reflective coating attached, and for waiving the delivery charges.

-All the trail markers are now sold, but we’ll let you know as soon as the next batch is available next spring.
-In the meantime, you can reserve trail markers by emailing firstname.lastname@example.org.
+You can reserve trail markers by emailing firstname.lastname@example.org.
 Trail markers are sold by the FMCBC on a first come, first serve basis.